MicrosoftDocs/powerbi-docs/powerbi-docs/service-item-contact.md

 > [!NOTE]
 > Contact information can be set for items in a classic or new workspace.
 You can't set contact information for items in your My Workspace.

-You can add multiple users or groups to the contact for an item, these can be:
+You can add multiple users or groups to the contact for an item.
+They can be:
 * A person
 * An Office 365 Group
 * An email enabled security group